eejdoowad/mosi/README.md

   // the argument to be passed to the action handlers arg

+  // how many milliseconds to wait for the response before a timeout exception is thrown timeout
 );

 // the value returned by the action handler